 Travelling during Covid-19 – Kalkan, Turkey in summary

 Anyway moving on, as you can see, most of our holiday was just relaxed and low key.
 Kalkan was very, very quiet and that was lovely because over the last few years we’ve found it to be too crowded.
 This time most of the visitors were Turkish and it always feels more like travel than a holiday when you don’t hear other English voices.

 We felt very safe out there.
 Being in an authoritarian country means that things are well regulated and we got used to seeing large groups of officials appearing to do spot checks with video cameras to make sure that businesses were complying with Covid regulations such as regular sanitising, mask wearing and taking customers’ temperatures.
 It isn’t surprising that to date there has only been one case of Covid in Kalkan and that was in the early days when a bank manager was relocated from a branch in a large city.
-For up to date information about Kalkan you’ll find that Facebook group Visit Kalkan is a really good reference site.
+For up to date information about Kalkan you’ll find that Facebook group Visit Kalkan Online is a really good reference site.